kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 Protocol 'inet_tcp': the name appname@hostname seems to be in use by another Erlang node
 ```

-To overcome this issue, we would have to repeatedly try to start the
+To overcome this issue, we need to either repeatedly try to start the
-application until there is no error faced.
+application until there is no error faced or ensure that the application is
+stopped before we run the start command.

 So, the only difference between the
 script for initial release and subsequent release is the part where we start